secretstartups/handbook/business-technology/data-team/how-we-work/mr-review/index.html.md

 - carries the ownership of the results that the code produces,
 - performs MR reviews and accepts merge requests.

-#### How to become a codeowner
+#### How to become a code owner
-1. Create an MR to the [CODEOWNERS file](https://gitlab.com/gitlab-data/analytics/blob/master/CODEOWNERS) with the ownership change you wish to make
+1. Create an MR to the [`CODEOWNERS` file](https://gitlab.com/gitlab-data/analytics/blob/master/CODEOWNERS) with the ownership change you wish to make
    - Explain in the MR body why they are ready to take on that responsibility.
    - Use specific examples of recent MR reviews that they have performed.
 MRs that introduce very simple changes are good, but should not be the only source of reviews.
 1. Work with the other code owners that already cover the area you wish to join.

-Requirements that should be taken into consideration to become a codeowner:
+Requirements that should be taken into consideration to become a code owner:
 - You should have an advanced understanding of the particular subject area.
 - The MRs you've written consistently make it through reviewer and maintainer review without significant required changes.
 - The MRs you've reviewed consistently make it through maintainer review without significant additionally required changes.